itsays-zqc/my-website/docs/test/SDK/2Structure.md

 ### 2.1.13 GDS file

-The geometric properties of sphere and an example of adding sphere into the project are shown below.
+The geometric properties and material properties of sphere and an example of adding sphere into the project are shown below.

 ```python
 add_geometry(